envoyproxy/gateway/docs/latest/design/request-authentication.md

 * Have different authentication mechanisms per route rule.
 * Choose from different authentication mechanisms supported by Envoy, e.g. OIDC.

-### Security API Group

-A new API group, `security.gateway.envoyproxy.io` is introduced to group security-related APIs.
-This will allow security APIs to be versioned, changed, etc. over time.

 ### Authentication API Type

 The Authentication API type defines authentication configuration for authenticating requests through managed Envoy